nic6911/Nilan_Homeassistant/README.md

 # Make your Nilan Air ventilating system way more cool ;)

+## Info

+My (nic6911) contribution here is a hardware design, a slimmed version of the ESP code to match the hardware I have made and some 3D files for a nice casing.
+The rest is left unchanged including much of this readme.

 This little cool project lets you use you Home Assistant to control and read values from your Nilan air vent system.
 I have the Nilan Comfort 300 combined with the CTS602 panel.
 It works great, but do not know if it is compatible with other models.

 The code for the project is not developed by me, but I made some adjustmenst to it, so it would integrate better with Home Assistant.
 The project is originally made for use with OpenHab.